-This modern hotel close to the Porta Venezia Metro stop also includes breakfast, wif, ac and ample bathrooms.
+This modern hotel close to the Porta Venezia Metro stop also includes breakfast, wifi, ac, and ample bathrooms.
 Ideally located for shopping and sightseeing.

 For the lower budget, you might want to opt for the rather old-fashioned Hotel London in Via Rovello 3.

-It’s a 2-star hotel with round the clock reception, wifi and ac in all rooms.
-The rooms are very clean but simple and all major sites are again, close by.
+It’s a 2-star hotel with round-the-clock reception, wifi, and ac in all rooms.
+The rooms are spotless but simple, and all major sites are again close by.
 So are metro stations to take you to other districts.

 Also Read: Best Hotels in Milan

 As we have said before, Milan cuisine differs a lot from the rest of Italy, and you might want to sample typical dishes like Piccata Milanese and Ossobuco.